TinyPICO - A tiny, mighty ESP32 development boardDesigned by Unexpected Maker in Australia

 TinyPICO ships with mainline MicroPython pre-installed and supports Arduino IDE and Espressif IDF, so you have the flexibility to code the way you want.

-We have been working hard behind the scenes on MicroPython and Arduino C++ helper libraries for TinyPICO as well as collecting and even writing MicroPython libraries for all the hardware we use on our shields.
+I have been working hard behind the scenes on MicroPython and Arduino C++ helper libraries for TinyPICO as well as collecting and even writing MicroPython libraries for all the hardware we use on our shields.

-We have basic coding examples on our TinyPICO website and all of our libraries are being added to the TinyPICO GitHub repository.
+I have basic coding examples on our TinyPICO website and all of our libraries are being added to the TinyPICO GitHub repository.

 TinyPICO has been designed with two isolated power paths: a 5 V path and a 3.3 V path.
 Any components that are not needed for operation via battery or via the 3.3 V power pin are isolated within the 5 V power path, and are totally shut down when no USB cable is plugged in.